laserpants/trombone/docs/middleware.rst

 Middleware
 ==========

 ..
-Middlewares are built-in software components which provide some auxiliary functionality and may be configured to suit specific needs.
-With the exception of file serving, middlewares are disabled by default.
-See respective section for details on how to activate and configure a specific component.

-Middlewares are built-in software components, providing some auxiliary functionality which is normally disabled (with the exception of file serving).
+Middlewares are built-in, auxiliary software components providing some functionality which is normally disabled (with the exception of file serving).
 These components may be enabled at run-time and configured to suit specific needs.
 See respective section for details on how to activate and configure a specific component.

 Available Components
 --------------------